 This statue is overflowing with energy thanks to the scene that’s unfolding atop the LED-lit waves that glow in red and green and are clashing at the center with Ichigo and Ulquiorra.
 They brought this intense, memorable battle in Bleach to life, and even though this is a statue, it looks like it’s in motion with the dynamic poses of Ichigo and Ulquiorra and the overall composition and flow of its pieces.
 After the incredible job they did on their Devilman vs Amon statue, I knew they’d do the texturing and painting on the wings of Ulquiorra and the more animal-like or demonic-like design of these two characters in their Resurrección: Segunda Etapa and Vasto Lorde forms justice.

 Figurama Collectors’ Ichigo vs Ulquiorra is the diorama piece I’ve been dreaming of and, as mentioned above, I have a feeling that this one is going to end up taking my top spot as the best Bleach statue to ever release.

-This one is sold out on most sites including Figurama, but at the time of writing this post, it is still available for preorder on Speculative Fiction Collectibles and Favor GK.
+This one is sold out on most sites including Figurama, but at the time of writing this post, it is still available for preorder on Spec Fiction and Favor GK.
 If you are in the US or Canada, I recommend Speculative Fiction Collectibles, because the overall price is cheaper and shipping is low for these regions.